 Amended regulations, effective February 1, 2019, define short-term health insurance in New Mexico as nonrenewable, and with terms of no more than three months.
 The regulations also prohibit insurers from selling a short-term plan to anyone who has had short-term coverage within the previous 12 months.

-The Trump Administration is allowing short-term health insurance plans to be offered with extended durations as of October 2, 2018, unless a state has its own restrictions.
+The Trump administration began allowing short-term health insurance plans to be offered with extended durations as of October 2, 2018, unless a state had its own restrictions.
 At that point, New Mexico did not yet have its own limits on short-term plans.
 So for a few months, short-term plans with initial terms of up to a year were available for purchase in the state.

-But in late September, the Office of the Superintendent of Insurance (OSI) and Health Action NM (an advocacy group for universal access to health care) presented details about potential state actions to stabilize the individual market.
+But in September 2018, the New Mexico Office of the Superintendent of Insurance (OSI) and Health Action NM (an advocacy group for universal access to health care) presented details about potential state actions to stabilize the individual market.
 OSI has the authority to regulate some aspects of the plans, including maximum short-term plan duration, but they noted that legislation would be needed for other changes, including minimum loss ratios and benefit mandates.

 Which insurers offer short-term plans in New Mexico?

 The New Mexico Office of the Superintendent of Insurance has confirmed, in bulletin related to HB285 implementation, that while compliant short-term health plans may continue to be sold, they cannot be renewed.
 But as noted above, there do not appear to be any short-term plans for sale in the state as of mid-2019.